warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/create-a-validator.md

 The following instructions assume you have already set up a full-node and are synchronized to the latest block height.

-If you haven’t done so, join the Buenavista testnet by following these instructions: [Join Chiado](chiado-testnet/join-chiado).
+If you haven’t done so, join the Chiado testnet by following these instructions: [Join Chiado](chiado-testnet/join-chiado).

 ## 1. Create/restore a key pair